5 Common UX Mistakes in Web Design

 Text readability should always take precedence to avoid UX mistakes.
 If users can read texts in your app or website, it doesn’t matter how beautiful the typography is.

-4. Not Using Universal Icons
+4. Not Using Universal Icons UX Mistakes

 5. Common UX Mistake: Designing for you and not for your audience